Visaging/Mess-Nutrition-Predictor/README.md

 * Select Vada Pav for Snack.
 * Select Mutter Paneer + Dal Makhani for Dinner.
 * Click the Calculate Macros button.
-* _The ML pipeline processes the inputs, transforms the text into numerical data using OneHotEncoding, and successfully outputs the predicted Protein, Carbs, Fats, and Calories in the metric cards._
+* _The ML pipeline handles the inputs, converts the text into numerical data, and accurately produces the predicted Protein, Carbs, Fats, and Calories in the metric card_

-## 7. Future Enhancements
-* **Cloud Database Integration:** Transfer `mess_nutrition.csv` to a cloud-based database (such as PostgreSQL or Firebase) to allow caterers to log in and modify their weekly menus in real-time
-* **API Deployment:** Encapsulate the Scikit-Learn model within FastAPI to enable mobile applications or campus websites to fetch macro predictions from a distance
-* **Personalized Fitness Tracking:** Enable users to set up profiles, enter their body weight, and monitor their daily AI-predicted macros in relation to individual fitness objectives.

 ## 8. Screenshots
 **1. Dashboard**